Frequently Asked Questions about Eye Tests

-different information sites about eye care online, it can be difficult to get a
+At Harrold’s Opticians, we regularly get asked similar questions regarding eye care throughout all of our stores.
+There are so many different information sites about eye care online, it can be difficult to get a straight answer.

-That’s why we have decided to compile a list of our most frequently asked
+That’s why we have decided to compile a list of our most frequently asked questions, to help you get the answers you need!

 1. Why are eye tests so important? – We regularly see people who haven’t had an eye test in years, they haven’t noticed a difference in their eyesight so didn’t see the need for an eye test.
 You may not have any pain or symptoms with underlying eye conditions, an eye test can detect any problems and pick up signs of eye conditions very early.
 The earlier you receive treatment for any eye conditions, the more effective the treatment will be.
 Eye tests aren’t just beneficial for your eyes, they can also be beneficial for your health.
 The eye test can also detect any underlying health conditions such as Diabetes, High Blood Pressure and High Cholesterol.
 As the small blood vessels in the eye are some of the smallest in the body it is also possible to pick up the early signs of other conditions like Multiple Sclerosis and Brain Tumours- Though rest assured that these are rare.